MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 ### Recommendations

-Explore the following table of recommendations to optimize your Azure Kubernetes Service configuration for performance.

 | Recommendation | Benefit |
 |--------|----|
 |**Cluster and workload architectures:** Develop a detailed capacity plan and continually review and revise.|After formalizing your capacity plan, it should be frequently updated by continuously observing the resource utilization of the cluster.|